Orbe1/official-job-monitor/README.md

 The database separates source monitoring from product-facing job records.

-Every official posting receives a compact ledger entry containing its stable identity, content hash, classification state, observation timestamps, and lifecycle state.
+Every posting receives a compact ledger entry containing its stable identity, content hash, classification state, observation timestamps, and lifecycle state.
 Full descriptions and normalized job data are stored only for included or review-required roles.

 This reduced the live SQLite database from:

 - **94 MB to 1.65 MB**
 - **1,235 full records to 5 materialized relevant records**

-All **1,235 official posting IDs** remain tracked for changes, closures, and reopenings.
+All **1,235 posting IDs** remain tracked for changes, closures, and reopenings.

 ### Timestamp integrity

-InternJobs stores four separate timestamps:
+Job Monitor stores four separate timestamps:

 - `source_published_at` — when the employer published the role
 - `source_updated_at` — when the employer last updated it
-- `first_seen_at` — when InternJobs first detected it
+- `first_seen_at` — when the monitor first detected it
 - `last_seen_at` — the latest successful observation

 This prevents an older posting discovered today from being incorrectly displayed as newly published.